Democrats React to Biden’s Departure From 2024 Race

 A number of Democrats have thrown their support behind Ms. Harris.
 The vice president announced her intention to “earn and win this nomination” not long after news of President Biden’s withdrawal.

-Former President Bill Clinton and former Secretary of State Hillary Clinton said in joint statement they were “honored to join the President in endorsing Vice President Harris and will do whatever we can to support her,” adding that “America’s future depends on it.”
+Former President Bill Clinton and former Secretary of State Hillary Clinton said in a joint statement, “We are honored to join the President in endorsing Vice President Harris and will do whatever we can to support her.

 “I’m looking forward to working with my friend @KamalaHarris and a great ticket mate to keep Virginia blue so that we can continue to build on our progress,” Mr. Kaine wrote on X.

-Rep. James Clyburn (D-S.C.), one of Biden’s staunchest allies in Congress and co-chair of his 2024 campaign, also endorsed Ms. Harris.
+Rep. James Clyburn (D-S.C.), one of President Biden’s staunchest allies in Congress and co-chair of his 2024 campaign, also endorsed Ms. Harris.

 “One of President Biden’s first decisions as the nominee was to select a running mate that he believed possessed the values and vision necessary to continue this country’s pursuit toward a ’more perfect Union,'” he said in a statement.
 “I am proud to follow his lead in support of her candidacy.”

-Pennsylvania Gov. Josh Shapiro also threw his support behind Ms. Harris, writing on X that he will “do everything I can to help elect [Ms. Harris] as the 47th President of the United States.”
+Pennsylvania Gov. Josh Shapiro also threw his support behind Ms. Harris, writing on X, “I do everything I can to help elect [Ms. Harris] as the 47th President of the United States.”

 Some prominent Democrats did not mention Ms. Harris in their statements responding to President Biden’s announcement.

-Former President Barack Obama indicated support for an open nomination process.
 “I have extraordinary confidence that the leaders of our party will be able to create a process from which an outstanding nominee emerges,” he wrote in a lengthy statement.

-House Speaker Mike Johnson (R-La.) portrayed it as a matter of party elites trying to override the will of the people in the Democratic primaries.
+House Speaker Mike Johnson (R-La.) portrayed it as a matter of party elites’ trying to override the will of the people in the Democratic primaries.

 “Having invalidated the votes of more than 14 million Americans who selected Joe Biden to be the Democrat nominee for president, the self-proclaimed ‘party of democracy’ has proven exactly the opposite,” Mr. Johnson wrote in a statement on X.